Alker Tripp: Pre-war

+Wartime and after

 The outbreak of the Second World War brought its own problems for traffic, such as road safety during the blackout, the clearance of roads after bombing raids during the Blitz, and the necessity of giving priority to military and other essential traffic.
 In September 1942, Tripp published a second book, Town Planning and Road Traffic, which looked ahead to postwar reconstruction.
 In this book he pioneered the idea of motorways in Britain.

-In 1942, the Royal Academy invited him to become a member of its Planning Committee established to set up a scheme for London's architectural reconstruction after the war.
-Tripp retired from the Metropolitan Police and the London and Home Counties Traffic Advisory Committee on 1 May 1947, but remained a member of the Royal Academy Planning Committee until 1949.
-He was also a member of the Ministry of Transport Committee on Road Safety from 1943 until 1947.
+Also in 1942, the Royal Academy invited him to become a member of its Planning Committee established to set up a scheme for London's architectural reconstruction after the war, and the following year he was appointed to the Ministry of Transport Committee on Road Safety.
 He supported the registration of bicycles, a policy which was not eventually endorsed by the committee.

-Tripp was appointed Commander of the Order of the British Empire (CBE) in the 1935 New Year Honours and was knighted in the 1945 New Year Honours for his services during the war.
+Tripp was knighted in the 1945 New Year Honours for his services during the war.
+He retired from the Metropolitan Police and the London and Home Counties Traffic Advisory Committee on 1 May 1947.
+He also left the Ministry of Transport Committee in 1947 but remained in the Royal Academy Planning Committee until 1949.
+He published his fourth and final book on yachting, Under the Cabin Lamp, in 1950 and on 26 February the following year his wife died.